Hamiltonian Benchmark of a Solid-State Spin-Photon Interface for Computation: Results

 Aside from the ideal limit, we account for the Overhauser field's randomness, as before, via statistical average with the Gaussian distribution of width $w$.
 Due to the external magnetic field, this time the center of the Gaussian distribution of the electron spin precession frequencies is different from zero, we denote it with $\bar{\Omega}_{g}$.
 The fidelity is plotted in Fig.~(\ref{figIII}) as a function of the bandwidth $\Gamma/\gamma$ for different values of $\Omega_e=\bar{\Omega}_{g}$.
 The plot shows that, as expected from the chain of inequalities $\gamma \gg \Gamma \gg \Omega_e $, by increasing the magnitude of the external magnetic field $\hbar \Omega_e/( g_{\text{tr}}\mu_B)= B^{\text{ext}}$, the maximum of the fidelity moves towards greater values of the photons' bandwidth $\Gamma/\gamma$.
 Notice that such dependence on the incoming photons bandwidth can only be captured by a model that goes beyond the monochromatic approximation.

 The plot also shows that when the Overhauser field is taken into account, an optimal performance requires $\Omega_e=\bar{\Omega}_g \gg w$, this reflects the fact that the detrimental impact of the Overhauser field becomes negligible in a strong external field.
 In a realistic SPI, where the spin decoherence rate $w$ is fixed by the QD structure, this optimization can only be achieved by increasing the external magnetic field.
-At the same time, however, $\Omega_e$ must remain smaller than the photon bandwidth $\Gamma$ that in turn must be smaller than the spontaneous emission rate $\gamma$, making this optimization very challenging.
+At the same time, however, $\Omega_e$ must remain smaller than the photon bandwidth $\Gamma$ that in turn must be smaller than the spontaneous emission rate $\gamma$, making the whole optimization very challenging.
 As shown in the plot, in order to obtain a fidelity close to $90\%$, in the absence of Overhauser field, one needs to work with a spin precession frequency at least two orders of magnitude smaller than the spontaneous emission rate (blue and orange lines in figure).
 However, with such a weak external field, the presence of even a very small Overhauser field is highly detrimental for the gate performance.
-Our results show that, even in the best-case scenario of a SPI having a decoherence rate 100 times smaller than the spontaneous emission rate, the fidelity barely reaches $0.8$ (green line).
+As mentioned in the previous section, a realistic value of $w/\gamma$ is $\sim 0.1$, considering $w^{-1}\sim 1$ ns, and $\gamma^{-1}\sim 100$ ps.
+Yet, our results show that, even in the scenario of a SPI having a spin decoherence rate 100 times smaller than the spontaneous emission rate ($w/\gamma=0.01$), the fidelity upper bound barely reaches $0.8$ (green line) which is far below the regime where even near-term algorithms can produce useful output.

-\section{Lindner-Rudolph protocol for cluster states generation}
+\subsection{Lindner-Rudolph protocol for cluster states generation}